 Set your wallet to receive its first transaction and test it by first sending a very small transaction and confirming that transaction (minus fees) reached your wallet balance.
 (It might not be instant as it might take some time for the transaction to go through, so be patient).

 Once you have confirmed you can send to your new wallet successfully, send a smaller amount (leave a bit on your new wallet) back to your exchange/old wallet and check that the transaction was successful by confirm the balance.

 This not only confirms you're using your wallet and making transactions correctly, but it gives you the confidence you know what you're doing (both sending and receiving transactions) without the stress and anxiety.

 If you make a mistake, it's only an inconsequential amount lost and you're able to learn from your mistake to ensure it never happens again.

 After you confirm that small transaction made it to your wallet and you see it on your balance, the next step is to erase your wallet.

 "Why would I do that!?"

-Remember, your recovery phrase is your wallet.
+Remember, your seed phrase is your wallet.
 As long as you have that, you have your cryptocurrency.

 Once restored, confirm that small transaction is there.
 If not, try wiping and recovering again.
-It's possible that you entered your recovery seed wrong or there was a typo in your recovery phrase.
-If you have a typo in your recovery phrase, look to the BIP39 wordlist for possible words.
+It's possible that you entered your seed wrong or there was a typo in your seed phrase.
+If you have a typo in your seed phrase, look to the BIP39 wordlist for possible words.
 If you're unable to figure it out, we recommend generating a new wallet and repeating these tasks.